Submitting Jobs

 This script basically takes an argument from the command line (Expected to be the SLURM_ARRAY_TASK_ID).
 Then constructs a filename from this ID, reads the corresponding input file, counts its lines, writes the count to an output file, and in case of any missing files it handles them by printing a message instead of crashing.

-Finally, to run this script as part of an array job on 3 files, adjust the --array option in your SLURM script (process_array.sbatch) to 1-3.
+Finally, to run this script as part of an array job on 3 files, adjust the --array option in your Slurm script (process_array.sbatch) to 1-3.

 #!/bin/bash